dhis2/dhis2-docs/src/commonmark/en/content/implementation/localization-of-dhis2.md

 >  **Important**
 >
->   There are a number of key/value pairs such as
->   "format.FinancialApril.startDate=dd MMM yyyy 'to '" which are used
+>   There are a number of source strings such as "dd MMM yyyy 'to '" which are used
 >   for date/time formatting in various parts of DHIS 2.
 Part of the value
 >   should not be translated because it is actually a special formatting
 >   field used by either Java or JavaScript to interpolate or format a string.
->   In this example the special string which should be be translated is
->   "dd MMM yyyy".
-The part of the value which can be translated would be
+>   In this example the part of the value which **can** be translated would be
 >   "to", for instance to "a" in Spanish.
+The special string which should **not**
-If these data format template
+>   be translated is "dd MMM yyyy".
+If these date format template
 >   strings are translated, it may result in errors in the application!

 >  **Important**